 IDVA will verify the student's attendance at the Morton Memorial High School from the cumulative list IDVA has on file.
 No documents need be uploaded when applying for this program.

 All students should create an account in Scholar Track.
-Once the account is verified the student can access their account and apply for the appropriate state aid progam.
-Parents cannot apply for the student it must be completed under the student's account.
+Once the account is verified the student can access their account and apply for the appropriate state aid program.
+Parents cannot apply for the student while logged on to a parent account, it must be completed under the student's account.

 These information requests do not include proof of award of the Purple Heart Medal or POW status of the veteran. this information must be uploaded if applying as the child of one of these two categories.
 Additional proof of the veteran's residency may be required as well before eligibility of the student can be determined.
 These are cases where there is no indication, on uploaded documents of Indiana residency for the veteran or these documents were not uploaded.
 We will notify the student if additional documents are needed to verify the veteran's residency.